No one (especially guys like me) wants to admit their hands are small.

-“Are my hands too small to play the guitar?”
+“Are my hands too small to learn guitar?”

 There is no such thing as hands that are too small for the guitar!

-So, how can you overcome small hands and find the best guitar to suit your needs?
+So, how can you overcome small hands and find the best guitar to suit your learning needs?

 It didn’t take me long to decide that I needed to find a solution to this problem.